serin0837/damso_learnkorean/note/note.md

 - scroll-behavior: when you click a it move smoothly compared with auto

-- form float:right , left what is this
+- form float:right , left what is this?